metagenome-atlas/atlas/docs/usage/getting_started.rst

 If you dont want to use the  :ref:`automatic scheduling <cluster>` you can use atlas on a single machine (local execution) with a lot of memory and threads ideally.
 In this case I recommend you the following options.
 The same applies if you submit a single job to a cluster running atlas.

-Atlas detects how many CPUs and how much memory is available on your system and it will shedulle as many jobs in paralell as possible.
-If you have less resources available than specified in the config file.
-The jobs are downscaled.
+Atlas detects how many CPUs and how much memory is available on your system and it will schedule as many jobs in paralell as possible.
+If you have less resources available than specified in the config file, the jobs are downscaled.

 By default atlas will use all cpus and 95% of all the available memory.
 If you are not happy with that, or you need to specify an exact ammount of memory/ cpus you can use the comand line arguments ``--jobs`` and ``--max-mem`` to do so.